Yabusame (the horseback archery) held at Ohmi-jingu shrine, Shiga Prefecture

 I went to view Yabusame (the horseback archery) at Ohmi-jingu shrine, Otsu City, Shiga Prefecture on June 2nd.

-Currently, yabusame is actively performed in many local areas in Japan as a Shinto ritual, and is a main tourist attraction.
+Currently, yabusame is actively performed in many local areas in Japan as a Shinto ritual, and became one of the main tourism resources.

 Five archers appeared on horseback.
 They are wearing the costumes of the Kamakura period about 800 years ago.

 At first, archers let the horses gallop to warm up before the starting of Yabusame.
-It reminded me of the samurai drama on TV, such as Abarenbo Shogun starring Ken Matsudaira.
+It reminded me of the samurai drama on TV that I saw long time ago, such as Abarenbo Shogun (Roughneck General)starring Ken Matsudaira .

 One of the five archers is a female one.

 There are three sizes in the targets used in yabusame.
-At the first demonstration, the target with color-coded concentric circles is placed.
+At the first round play, the target with color-coded concentric circles is placed.
 This archer pierced the target at almost the center.
 The tip of the arrow is attached a turnip-shaped whistle to sound when fired.

 This time, the arrow hit the off-center of the target, unfortunately.

 Then, the target size changes to smaller ones.
-In the second demonstration, diamond shaped targets are used (shown by a black arrow).
-Finally, small round targets are used (red arrow).
+In the second round play, diamond shaped targets are used (shown by a black arrow).
+Finally, small round targets made of porcelain are used (red arrow).
 I think it's difficult to hit.

 If an arrow hits the target, the target board will break.